IsraelAzoulay/multi-class-image-classifier-computer-vision/README.md

 # DishVision: Computer Vision Multi-Class Image Classifier
 This repository houses an advanced project focused on classifying images of three distinct types of food using cutting-edge deep learning and computer vision techniques.
 The project leverages transfer learning with PyTorch to achieve an impressive accuracy of **96+%** on the test set.
 Additionally, it includes a detailed replication of the Vision Transformer (ViT) architecture from a prominent machine learning research paper, showcasing both the potential and challenges of this advanced approach.
 The implementation is executed on Google Colab for efficient computation and easy accessibility.
+The optimal model has been deployed on Hugging Face as an interactive app and can be accessed [here](https://huggingface.co/spaces/IsraelAzoulay/DishVision).

 ## Key Features
 - **Data Source:** Preprocessed food image datasets, prepared in the 'Structuring_the_Food101_Dataset' notebook.